huyisme-005/LaMusique/README.md

 # HarmonicAI

 HarmonicAI is an adaptive song-writing application designed to be your creative music partner.
 It leverages AI to generate song lyrics and fitting melodies based on user-provided themes, details, and a selected emotion.
 The app allows users to refine and manually edit their creations.
-It features integrated AI Copilot hints within each section for better guidance and allows users to save their progress locally.
+It features integrated AI Copilot hints (via tooltips) within each section for better guidance and allows users to save their progress locally.

 ## Core Features